RussiannHarvey/Vanadium-Nuker-V2/README.md

 ## Is it safe?
 Is it a malware / logger?

 **No, it's completely safe and contains no malware or loggers.**
 I do not add any malware or logger – I never included and never will include any backdoors, keyloggers, or data stealers.
-My only intention was to learn C# and create a powerful tool for testing purposes.
+My only intention It was a perfect, simple tool; I didn't include any payloads or malware.

 ---